 And if that is not enough.. we have all the music you can dream off along side a 1AM PANCAKE EATING COMPETITION WITH A £100 CASH PRIZE!
 YES! (more info below)."

 Food and nightclubs don't mix.
-You wouldn't eat a stinking punnet of crispy chili beef on the dancefloor would you?
-No, you wouldn't, because you know that nightclubs are sacred spaces where only a set few things are allowed to happen and any deviation from these is frowned upon by the self-serving community.
-And also, you wouldn't want to get sauce down your new shirt, and the bouncer'd probably nick a bit of the beef and pass it off as banter and you'd be powerless to do anything because he's the bouncer and it was just banter and you're the clubber and he's the bouncer and if he says it's banter then it's definitely banter and you'd better suck it up and watch him eat your crispy chili beef.
+Because you know that nightclubs are sacred spaces where only a set few things are allowed to happen and any deviation from these is frowned upon by the self-serving community.
+And also, you wouldn't want to get sauce down your new shirt, and the bouncer'd probably nick a bit of your food and pass it off as a joke and you'd be powerless to do anything because he's the bouncer and it was just a joke and you're the clubber and he's the bouncer and if he says it's banter then it's definitely banter and you'd better suck it up and watch him eat your food.
 You wouldn't do that, so why would you want to eat a pancake in the club?
 What possible reason is there for wanting to stand in a nightclub on a Tuesday in Elephant and Castle, holding an alcopop in one hand and a cold pancake in the other.
 It makes no sense.
 It is not how we should be.
 This isn't us.
 It can't be.
 This can't be life.

 "UK'S BIGGEST PANNY PARTY